 Seamlessly open and close trades, track your progress and set up alerts

-Currency trading is available on our online trading platform, Next Generation.
+trading platform, Next Generation.
 Our award-winning platform comes with a range of forex scalping indicators, as well as drawing tools for trendlines, support and resistance levels and customisable candlesticks, so that your data is displayed as clearly as possible.
-This works for executing faster trades with ease.
+This works for executing faster trades with ease. is available on our online

 Most of our traders analyse the market on a regular basis for upcoming events that may have an effect on their spread.
 Our economic calendar provides data on the latest economic events, announcements and changes that may have an impact on the forex market, so that our clients are always one step ahead of the trade.